 Reconsider ratings: Let check-ins focus on the feedback, not ratings.
 Many leaders treat accountability as no more than a scorekeeping system.
 This leads to unconscious biases, such as negativity bias where leaders are trying to find shortcomings.
 Employees should focus on what they can change, correct, or repeat in order to be successful.
 Assigning a numerical number will not motivate employees.

 Check out our previous article on performance ratings for more details.

 3) Set clear and measurable goals & involve employees from start – to – finish

-Holding people accountable for completing objectives and delivering results starts with being explicit about the objectives and what results are expected.
-When setting objectives, managers need to make make sure they are as S.M.A.R.T. as possible:
+Holding people accountable for completing objectives and delivering results starts with being explicit about the objectives.
+When setting objectives, managers need to make make sure they are as S.M.A.R.T. as possible.

 Moreover, employees should be involved in the process.
-Employees whose managers involve them in a goal setting are 3.6 times more likely than other employees to be engaged ("write your own lottery" mindset), and yet, less than a third of employees strongly agree that their managers involve them in goal setting.
+Gallup research finds that employees whose managers involve them in a goal setting are 3.6 times more likely than other employees to be engaged (“write your own lottery” mindset).
+Yet, less than a third of employees strongly agree that their managers involve them in goal setting.

-Involving employees in goal setting, and when appropriate giving them autonomy to choose the ‘how’ (how they can achieve the task) helps instil ownership of the results.
+Involving employees in goal setting and giving them autonomy to choose the ‘how’ (how they can achieve the task) helps instil ownership of the results.

 Companies have been struggling to get their employees to ‘own’ their performance for a long time.
 With regular check-ins and clear goals, employees can begin to take ownership of their performance.